“A new antibody therapy could dramatically improve outcomes for pediatric tumors.”

 There many types of childhood tumors, but brain tumors are the most common solid tumor in children.
 The clinical trial developed by Dr. Sakamato and Dr. Weissman will treat children with brain tumors using their novel antibody therapy.
 In early studies, Dr. Weissman has shown that the antibody treatment is more effective and better tolerated than standard chemotherapy.
 Because antibody therapy uses the body’s own immune system to kill cancer cells, it is easier to tolerate and has fewer side effects than toxic chemotherapies.
 If the trial is successful, this therapy could be widely used to treat childhood tumors.

 Dr. Sakamoto and Dr. Weissman at Stanford University have been working on a novel treatment for malignant tumors in children, with a focus on pediatric brain tumors.
-The team recently completed preclinical experiments on Hu5F9-G4, an innovative treatment that harnesses the body's own immune system to fight cancer.
-Their recent experiments used various different models of childhood cancers, including 5 different tumor types, to test this treatment.
-Their studies evaluated whether the treatment was effective, what side effects its had, and helped to determine an adequate dose for patients.
+The team recently completed preclinical experiments on Hu5F9-G4, an innovative treatment that harnesses the body’s own immune system to fight cancer.
+Their recent experiments used various different models of childhood cancers, including 5 different solid tumor types, and two leukemias, to test this treatment.
+Their studies evaluated whether the treatment was effective, the potential side effects, and the appropriate dose.